 If you believe you can’t do something, then you won’t be able to.
 Let’s say that you believe you’re inherently forgetful, unfocused, and that your memory will never improve.
 Even if that’s objectively the case (though we know the mind has the remarkable ability to regenerate and grow), why would you want to believe that?

 That identity doesn’t allow you to become the best version of yourself.
 If you want to grow, then you’ll have to shed that self-belief

 and replace it with more empowering beliefs.

 You probably don’t remember a lot of what you learned in your 1st grade classroom and college lecture hall because learning doesn’t happen best in that environment.
 Learning is not a passive process.
 You can’t just sit still in your seat, waiting to receive the information from the teacher, if you truly want to have a deep understanding of the subject.

 Research shows that students remember and apply concepts better when they discover, explore, and collaborate.

-9. Create, don’t consume.
+9. Create, Don’t Consume

 Another active learning method is creating.
 If you want to master any field, then you absolutely need to move from consumption to creation.

 One of the best ways to do this is through teaching and helping someone else understand a subject.
 You can also use mind maps to come up with new connections or questions.

 Your brain loves activity.
 And the best way to get active?
 Movement.
 In fact, exercise is so good for the brain that it can act as a “first aid kid” after brain damage.
 Regular exercise improves memory,

 Why does your brain like exercise?
 For a couple of reasons.
 Firstly, the brain needs a lot of oxygen to function properly, and exercising makes your heart race, which in turn helps pump oxygen to the brain.
 Secondly, exercise releases uplifting endorphins and

 And if you don’t have much time, don’t worry: There’s a quick “genius exercise” you can do before you need to focus, ideate,

-11. Practice, practice, practice.
+11. Practice, Practice, Practice

 Last but not least, if you want to have a successful and fulfilling life, if you want to think like a genius, then you need to practice being a genius.

-That means learning and practicing the common habits of masters every day when you’re alone, so that when you go out into the world, you’re able to operate and be received as the genius you are.
+That means learning and practicing the common habits of masters every day when you’re alone so that when you go out into the world, you’re able to operate and be received as the genius you are.